pirapira/evm-semantics/evm.md

 Ethereum Gas Calculation
 ========================

-The gas calculation is designed to mirror the style of the yellowpaper.
-Gas is consumed either by increasing the amount of memory being used, or by executing opcodes.

 Memory Consumption
 ------------------

 Memory consumed is tracked to determine the appropriate amount of gas to charge for each operation.
-In the yellowpaper, each opcode is defined to consume zero gas unless specified otherwise next to the semantics of the opcode (appendix H).
+In the YellowPaper, each opcode is defined to consume zero gas unless specified otherwise next to the semantics of the opcode (appendix H).

 -   `#memory` computes the new memory size given the old size and next operator (with its arguments).
--   `#memoryUsageUpdate` is the function `M` in appendix H of the yellowpaper which helps track the memory used.
+-   `#memoryUsageUpdate` is the function `M` in appendix H of the YellowPaper which helps track the memory used.

 ```{.k .uiuck .rvk}
     syntax Int ::= #memory ( OpCode , Int ) [function]